stanfordjournalism/stanford-progj-2020/docs/python/remote_files.md

 narwhal
 ```

 Above, we use `requests.get` to [make a request](https://2.python-requests.org/en/master/user/quickstart/#make-a-request) for the remote file at a GitHub URL.
-The [contents](https://2.python-requests.org/en/master/user/quickstart/#response-content) of the file are available in the `response.text` attribute on the response returned by GitHub.
+The [contents](https://2.python-requests.org/en/master/user/quickstart/#response-content) of the file are available in the `.text` attribute of the response (from GitHub) to our web request.

 From here, you can use standard methods for writing [files](file_io.md#writing-files) or [CSVs](csv.md#writing-csvs) to save the content in a local file.